 This course is a study of aviation navigation systems and their instrumentation.
 The nav systems studied include VOR, GPS, Localizer, Glide Slope, Marker Beacon, and Gyros.
 Channeling methods and aviation-specific data busses are also introduced.
 This course also goes into various analog instruments and how different systems are displayed on the flight deck.
 Lab exercises will simulate real-world shop repair experience by requiring students to evaluate, troubleshoot, and identify equipment failure to the component level, utilizing schematics and industry-standard test equipment on actual aircraft avionics equipment.
 Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the AVN2004 class.
 The grade for this lab will count as one-half of the course lab grade.
-Upon completion of this course, the student should be able to demonstrate a basic understanding of the various navigation systems presented in class at both the theoretical and application level, as well as troubleshooting aviation electronic equipment to the intermediate level.
+Upon completion of this course, the student is expected to be able to demonstrate a basic understanding of the various navigation systems presented in class at both the theoretical and application level, as well as troubleshooting aviation electronic equipment to the intermediate level.
+Prerequisites: ELT1001, ELT1002, ELT1003, ELT1004, ELT1005, AVN2003 (62.5 Hours Didactic, 61 Hours Lab)